mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *what matters most in life is what you choose to be.*
+> *every action and feeling is preceded by a thought.*

 </div>
 <!-- quote-end -->